batxes/MLzoomcamp/midterm_project/README.md

 ## Instructions on how to run the project
 I recorded a video on how to run the project.
-Regardless, below can be found the steps I took to carry on the project.
 ### Video

 [![Instructions video](https://img.youtube.com/vi/rLU9D3jbrng/maxresdefault.jpg)](https://youtu.be/rLU9D3jbrng)

-### Instructions
+### Instructions and code of the work carried out

  1. I first created a notebook called **notebook.ipynb** where I downloaded the data, explored, prepared the data, cleaned, run different models with different parameters, evaluated them and concluded which was the model that performed the best.
  2. Then I generated the **train.py** script that trains the models and saves the model to a file with pickle, the **predict.py** file that loads the model and serves it and the **test.py** script that will be used to predict a specific day.